pymor/pymor/docs/source/tutorial_optimization.rst

 We can use a standard RB method to build a surrogate model for the FOM.
-As a result, the solution of the primal equation is no longer expensive and the optimization method has the chance to converge faster.
-For this, we define a standard ``reductor`` and use the ``MinThetaParameterFunctional`` for an estimation of the coerciviy constant.
+As a result, the solution of the primal equation is no longer expensive and the optimization method can evaluate the objective functional quickly.
+For this, we define a standard |CoerciveRBReductor| and use the
+|MinThetaParameterFunctional| for an estimation of the coerciviy
+constant.

 .. jupyter-execute::